erinn-emilie/recipewebsite/README.md

 		I think this has something to do with the way we parse the author name, it needs to use the @id field as a last resort if name field is not available yield sometimes just shows a number, with no indication of what the number means cooktime is formatted wrong
-	if parsing fails recipepython should send back a message of "FAILURE" but currently if it does homepage doesn't prompt the user or do anything about it\
-		also there are def some cases where recipepython will encounter unhandled errors, which won't shut the server or site down, but the user won't be notified
+	if parsing fails recipepython should send back a message of "FAILURE" but currently if it does homepage doesn't prompt the user or do anything about it also there are def some cases where recipepython will encounter unhandled errors, which won't shut the server or site down, but the user won't be notified a lot of recipes don't correclty parse cuisine or category for some reason